splunk/splunk-operator/docs/Ingress.md

 status:
   loadBalancer: {}
 ```

-Note:

-TLS to the ingress controller is configured in the "tls" section of the yaml and secretName references a valid [TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets).

-For any backend service that has TLS enabled, a corresponding nginx.org/ssl-services annotation is required.

 ##### Ingress Service for Splunk Forwarders
 Enable the global configuration to setup a listener and transport server